JackPu/web-media-developer-guide/README.md

 # web-media-developer-guide

-The Guide of Being a web media devloper.
+The Guide of Being a Web Media Developer.

 <img src="./images/web-media.png">